duckduckgo/duckduckgo-documentation/duckduckhack/testing/testing.md

     duckpan query
     ```

-    First, this command will output all of the plugins available in your local plugin repository.
+    First, this command will output all of the instant answers available in your local instant answer repository.

     ```shell
     Using the following DDG::Goodie plugins: